jebu/stackmob-js-sdk/README.md

 * <a href="http://www.stackmob.com/devcenter/docs/Javascript-SDK-API" target="_blank">Javascript API Docs</a>
 * <a href="http://www.stackmob.com/devcenter/docs/JS-SDK-Tutorial" target="_blank">Javascript SDK Tutorial</a>
 * <a href="https://github.com/stackmob/stackmob-javascript-examples" target="_blank">StackMob Javascript Examples (GitHub Repository)</a>

+# GitHub Repo

+This is the home of the StackMob JS SDK.
+The state of the repo does not necessarily reflect officially released versions of the SDK!
+Officially released StackMob JS SDK versions are preferred.
+This is a living repo where latest development is ongoing.
+Use with discretion.

 # Contributing